wp-plugins/custom-content-by-country/readme.txt

 Tags: ip2nation, custom content, location, geolocation Requires at least: 3.2.0
 Tested up to: 3.4
-Stable tag: 2.2
+Stable tag: 2.3

 == Description ==

-Custom Content by Country WordPress plugin from [Worpit](http://worpit.com/ "Worpit: Fast, Centralized WordPress Admin") offers you the option to show/hide content to users based on their location (where provided).
+Custom Content by Country WordPress plugin from [Worpit](http://worpit.com/ "Worpit: Manage Muliple WordPress Sites Better") offers you the option to show/hide content to users based on their location (where provided).

 With a simple shortcode you can specify, using a list of country codes whether to